Current as of September 2023 | Download print version (in PDF)

 Under the Income Tax Law, organizations are eligible for “authorized donee status” if they engage in certain publicly beneficial activities and comply with certain rules and regulations.
 This status entitles the authorized donee to issue tax-deductible receipts to donors.

-The Law on Promotion provides for registration of organizations that are engaged in certain publicly beneficial activities and that meet certain requirements.
+The Promotion Law provides for registration of organizations that are engaged in certain publicly beneficial activities and that meet certain requirements.
 Registration under this law makes an organization eligible to receive government funding for certain activities, but does not by itself provide any benefits.

 Both laws provide a list of eligible “public benefit” activities; these lists overlap, but only in part.